 Accommodation Services

-AMES Australia provides various types of accommodation support to newly arrived refugees and asylum seekers based on need.
+AMES Australia provides various types of accommodation support to newly arrived refugees and humanitarian entrants based on need.
+Accommodation support may include:

-• Assisting clients with sourcing and securing long term accommodation
+• Assistance sourcing and securing long term accommodation

-The training ensures that clients are aware of tenancy governing laws and their obligation as a tenant.
-Topics covered are as follows:
+Tenancy training ensures that clients are aware of tenancy governing laws and their obligation as a tenant.
+Topics covered include:

 • Searching for a house